dart-lang/native/pkgs/native_assets_cli/lib/src/model/build_output_CHANGELOG.md

   Backwards compatibility: `path` is parsed as `dynamic_linking`.
   Backwards compatibility: the nested `path_type` is parsed as `type`.
   Backwards compatibility older SDKs: emit the old format if an older BuildConfig was passed in.
+- Added `DataAsset`s.
+  Backwards compatibility: These are ignored on older SDKs.

 ## 1.0.0